digst/cloud/design.md

 ### Platform Operations
 ![Platform Operation](operations.svg)

-Existing established processes at SIT are not suitable for DevOps and automation.
+Existing established processes at SIT are not all suitable for DevOps and automation.
 Since ITIL and IT4IT are well supported in existing tools and a considerable amount of training has been done both at SIT and it's customers, new processes are based on the ITIL and IT4IT frameworks.

 **[ITIL]** SIT establishes processes suitable for cloud platform operations based on the ITIL framework.